tlapik123/Project_Snake/README.md

  ### Description
  Game Snake programmed in python with few extra features as a credit programm.
+ Programmed using the library Pygame
  ### Table of Contents:
- Python file with programmed game
+ Python file with programmed game.
+ ### Output
+ The output of the file is a window with pixels representing the snake.
+ There is also a menu.

+ /rest of the features/
  ### Installation:
  To launch the project install Python and then download the .py file from the repository.
  After a successful download just launch the file.